evomikaelricardo/bs-portal4/replit.md

 ## Recent Changes

+**November 23, 2025**: Added Pennsylvania location support:
+- Added "pennsylvania" to LocationType in both client and server
+- Updated LocationContext to handle Pennsylvania in URL parsing and state management
+- Added Pennsylvania to sidebar location dropdown
+- Created Pennsylvania-specific API endpoints for PDF generation (staff-form-recruitment, customer-call-recruitment, staff-call-recruitment)
+- Updated route validations to accept Pennsylvania as a valid location parameter
+- Pennsylvania shares the same `apiBearerToken` and `n8nApiUrl` configuration variables as Baltimore and Pittsburgh
+- Removed unused RECRUITMENT_TABLE_MAP constant

 **November 19, 2025**: Successfully configured project for Replit environment:
 - Installed all npm dependencies (521 packages)
 - Configured development workflow to run on port 5000 with webview output